-Savory French Crêpes With Spinach is delicious variation of a classic with a hidden vegetable.
-Easy to put together for a week night dinner, these thin crêpes and their vibrant colour are perfect for everyone at the table.
+Savory French Crêpes With Spinach is a delicious variation of a classic with a hidden vegetable.
+Easy to put together for a weeknight dinner, these thin crêpes and their vibrant color are perfect for everyone at the table.

 - ALL AGES: Kids & adults love it.

 - You get to eat your greens.

 - It's perfect for dinner and makes a great lunch for school or work.

 Saying it's inspired by my French culture is not totally right nor fair... to my son!
 My little superhero loves to watch Popeye and asks me regularly to buy spinach at the grocery store.
 I know, I am a super lucky mom as not all the kids ask for spinach, broccoli, and green beans at the store.

 Making the batter is so simple, I prepare it the same way I do the classic French crêpes batter recipe.
 I add all the ingredients to the blender and call it a day.
 With spinach, it is no different.
 I wash them and add them at the end.
 I pulse until the leaves are completely broken down.

 Then, you will get such a vibrant and natural color.
 I would recommend using FRESH spinach for this recipe.
 I have never tried with frozen ones but I don't see a reason why it would not work.
 Make sure to thaw them well and drained the excess moisture in a paper towel.

 Which Filling Do You Put In The Crêpes?